Leggy, Sparse Growth on Satin Pothos

 Lack of climbing support

-As a naturally climbing epiphyte, Satin Pothos given something to climb — a moss pole or trellis — tends to produce more compact node spacing and larger leaves than the same plant left to trail unsupported, where growth is often thinner and more elongated.
+As a naturally climbing epiphyte, Satin Pothos given something to climb — a moss pole or trellis — tends to produce more compact node spacing and larger leaves than the same plant left to trail unsupported, where growth is often thinner and more elongated as it searches for something to grip.

 Nutrient deficiency

-A plant that hasn't been fertilized in a long time may grow more sparsely and slowly regardless of light, since it lacks the resources to support vigorous, dense new growth.
+A plant that hasn't been fertilized in a long time may grow more sparsely and slowly regardless of light, since it lacks the resources to support vigorous, dense new growth, and the plant prioritizes bare survival extension over filling in fully.

 How to Fix It

-Move the plant to the brightest indirect spot available without harsh direct sun, since this species needs meaningfully more light than true pothos to hold onto compact, well-variegated growth.
+Move the plant to the brightest indirect spot available without harsh direct sun, since this species needs meaningfully more light than true pothos to hold onto compact, well-patterned growth.

 Give the vines something to grip — a moss pole, trellis, or even a length of coir rope — and gently guide them onto it, since letting this climbing epiphyte grip a surface produces tighter node spacing than trailing unsupported ever does.